bitcoinbrisbane/BitPoker/README.md

 Game witness can also be allowed or chosen to arbitrate a game.
 The witness could also help network propigation.
 A witness would be choose by the table starter and a small rake paid to the witness.

 There will become a market for reputable witnesses based off a https dns endpoint and earn small revenues for witnessing hands.

+## Buying in
+A player buying in opens a lightning payment channel with all players.

+"Through this network of interconnected payment channels, Lightning provides a scalable, decentralized micropayments solution on top of the Bitcoin blockchain." [https://lightning.network/lightning-network-technical-summary.pdf]

 ## Hand Contract
 1. Number and position of players